PixelPizza/Bot/README.md

     * remove levels from a user
   * levelset
     * set the level of a user
+  * unblacklist
+    * unblacklist a user from using pixel pizza commands
 </details>

 <details>
   <summary>Staff Commands</summary>

+  * accept
+    * accept an application
   * application
     * look at an application by application id
   * applications
     * show all applications
   * backdoor
     * get invite link of a guild (this is used for if the invite is lost or has been expired)
+  * complaint
+    * show a single complaint
+  * complaints
+    * show all complaints
+  * handle
+    * handle a suggestion or complaint
+  * reject
+    * reject an application
+  * suggestion
+    * show a single suggestion
+  * suggestions
+    * show all suggestions
   * toggle
     * toggle a setting on or off
   * toggles
     * shows all toggles
+  * unhandle
+    * unahndle a handled complaint or suggestion
   * user
     * get a users info with the users id
   * worker
     * get info on a pixel pizza worker with the user id
+  * workers
+    * show all Pixel Pizza workers
 </details>

 <details>